 Playgrounds are places where children thrive; where imaginations run wild; where bodies and brains are engaged.
 They are places of stimulation, socialization, excitement, joy and wonder.
 They are spaces that build community.

 Our approach to playground design recognizes that every child plays and interacts with the world in a unique way.
 Some children are adventurous climbers while others are exploratory diggers; some are constant risk-seekers while others like to quietly observe.
 At different developmental stages, even on different days, children have different needs and interests.

 At the start of every playground design, key questions are: what opportunities can be offered here?
 What do children want from this play space?
 How can we create an awe-inspiring destination where children and families will want to return over, and over again?
-Our aim is to engage and delight each child, presenting the highest play value possible.
+Our aim is to engage and delight each child, offering the highest play value possible.
 With each project, we listen to, learn from, and observe the children for whom we create.

 Five primary considerations are given to each of our playground projects: